IldefonsoGomez/Hello-COBOL/README.md

 # hello-cobol
-A simple COBOL aplication that shows the value of VAR1.
+A simple COBOL aplication that shows "HELLO COBOL".